- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

-- Security Bond – The Theatre Manager will charge a refundable $550 security bond to hirers as security against damage to the building and/or fittings and furnishings contained therein and for any abnormal cleaning of the portion of the Venue hired.
+- Security Bond – The Theatre Management will charge a refundable $550 security bond to hirers as security against damage to the building and/or fittings and furnishings contained therein and for any abnormal cleaning of the portion of the Venue hired.

 - The charges payable by the hirer shall be in accordance with the Shire of Merredin Schedule of Fees and Charges and are current at the date of the performance/function, except where such current charges are paid in full at the time of booking, in which case the charges are deemed to be fixed.

 - The Shire reserves the right to revise fees and charges annually as deemed necessary.

 - The booking is temporary until payment of the security bond is received by the Shire of Merredin.

 6 REFUND OF SECURITY BOND

 Any imposed security bond will be held in the Shire of Merredin Trust Fund account and will be reimbursed to the hirer within fourteen (14) days of the event, subject to the Venue and its grounds being left in a fair and reasonable condition as determined by Theatre Management.
 The cost of any repairs or excessive cleaning to restore the premises to its pre-hire state, excepting fair wear and tear, will be deducted from the security bond and if such costs exceed the security bond amount an invoice will be issued.